yuri-stepanov/yuri-stepanov.github.io/_posts/2022-06-30-my-pi-setup.markdown

 This command will generate a public / private key pair in the `~/.ssh` folder.
 By default they will be given names `id_rsa` and `id_rsa.pub`.
-Let's copy our key to the PI.
+Let's copy our key to the Pi.

 ```
 ssh-copy-id -i ~/.ssh/id_rsa pi@pi
 ```

 Here the second `pi` is the username.
-With that we should be able to login remotely to our PI.
+With that we should be able to login remotely to our Pi.
 Try to execute on your main machine.

 ```
 ssh pi@pi
 ```

-If all goes well you should see your prompt changed to PI's.
+If all goes well you should see your prompt changed to Pi's.
 Now we can disable login with the password by changing the following options in `/etc/ssh/sshd_config`.

 ```